And the Mountains Echoed: Translations

 Iran does not recognize various international copyright accords.
 As a result, by 2017, sixteen different unofficial Persian translations of And the Mountains Echoed were in circulation in Iran.
+Rema Menon translated this into Malayalam under the title Parvathangalum Matolikollukunnu, and she also won the Kerala Sahitya Akademi Award for Translation in 2017 for the same.

 Critical reviews

 Three million copies of And the Mountains Echoed were sold within five months of its publication.
-In general, the novel was received well, with Los Angeles Times critic Wendy Smith finding it "painfully sad but also radiant with love".
+Los Angeles Times critic Wendy Smith found it "painfully sad but also radiant with love".

 Fran Hawthorne of The National described the book as "masterful storytelling" and a "haunting portrayal of war-ravaged Afghanistan and insight into the life of Afghan expatriates".
 Susan Balee from Philly.com wrote that it "[captures] at the personal level the history of his war-torn homeland: Fierce loyalties alternate with bloody betrayals".
 The Guardian's Philip Hensher gave a more mediocre review and said, "I enjoyed this novel in a very undemanding sort of way.
 The shifts of viewpoint would be ambitious if the novel had any interest in varieties of psychology.
 But it serves its purpose in providing amusement for two and a half hours; a day after finishing it, I had forgotten everything about it."

 Reviewers agreed that Hosseini has succeeded in making his characters complex.
 Alexander Linklater from The Guardian wrote, "From the moment the realisation dawns that Saboor is going to give Pari to the wife of a wealthy man in Kabul, Hosseini saturates the various layers and characters of his novel with a yearning for the moment that brother and sister will reunite."
 Soniah Kamal of Atlanta Arts was particularly favorable towards Amra, the Bosnian aid worker who cares for and adopts Roshi, as she "stuns with her hope in humanity no matter what callousness she has witnessed".
 USA Today critic Kevin Nance found the story of Abdullah and Pari "devastating" but thought the large cast of characters, "including some introduced fairly late in the proceedings, when the reader just wants to return to the core cast", was excessive.